pubnub/javascript-quickstart-platform/README.md

 ## Get keys

-You will need the publish and subscribe keys to authenticate your app.
+You will need publish and subscribe keys to authenticate your app.
 Get your keys from the [Admin Portal](https://dashboard.pubnub.com/login).

-## Setup the project
+## Set up the project

 1. Clone this repository.

-2. Open the `index.html`  and configure your keys:
+2. Open `index.html` and replace the placeholders with your keys:

     ```javascript
     const pubnub = new PubNub({